InitKit/InitKit/README.md

 split into 69 binaries - it still includes complex logic for parsing configuration files, handling D-Bus calls, a transactional dependency resolution system, et al.

-> What are System XVI's main design ideals?

- * Interface-orientation: the system should be designed to fit a clean and stable interface.
- * Seperation of concerns: individual components should not do much alone, but work in concert to create a grand system.
- * Pluggability: components should be easily replaceable.
- * Self-healing: components that crash should be able to restart without forgetting system state or otherwise causing breakage.

 ### Testimonials
 System XVI has received unexpected publicity.
 Several commentators have written